 \section{Comparative M-error mitigation with large SP errors}

 In Sec.\,\ref{sec::GHZ} we assumed the SPAM errors to be small to obtain a simple scaling form in terms of the SP parameters.
-If the SPAM errors are not small, however, we may still obtain an upper-bound that scales identically in the SP parameters, using a more general form of the inequality for the absolute difference of products relationships, namely,
+If the SPAM errors are not small, however, we may still obtain an upper-bound by using a more general form of the inequality for the absolute difference of products relationships, namely,

 By using the above in Eq.\,\eqref{eq::prodDiff}, we obtain

 This tighter bound still scales similar to Eq.\,\eqref{eq::diffScale} in $\alpha_\text{SP}^{z,(j)}$.